acinep/DiskWeaver/docs/PRD.md

 - Network/remote storage (iSCSI targets, distributed pools).
 - Migrating an *existing*, non-DiskWeaver-managed mdadm/LVM layout into management automatically (may be a stretch goal — see §9).
-- A GUI beyond the Cockpit plugin (no separate Electron/desktop app).
+- A GUI beyond the Cockpit plugin and standalone SPA (no separate Electron/desktop app).
 - Multi-node / clustering support.

-## 4a.
-Phased delivery

-- **Phase 1 (current focus): Planner only.** Given an inventory of disks (real or fixture/mocked) and a requested intent (create pool, add disk, replace disk), produce a correct, serializable `Plan` — no execution, no daemon, no Cockpit plugin, no root privileges required.
-  This is where the HHR tiering algorithm gets built and tested in isolation, with unit tests driven by disk-size fixtures rather than real hardware.
-Ships as a library + CLI command that prints/dumps a Plan (e.g. as JSON) for inspection.
-- **Phase 2: Executor.** Take an approved `PoolPlan` and turn it into the actual `mdadm`/partitioning/LVM2 commands needed to build it — split into two sub-phases using the same pure-transform / OS-specific-backend split that Phase 1's inventory sourcing used (`LsblkOutputParser` vs `LsblkDiskInventorySource`):
-  - **2a — Command generation + script emission (current focus).** A
-    pure, platform-independent step that turns a `PoolPlan` into an ordered list of `ExecutionStep`s (partition, mdadm create, pvcreate, vgcreate, lvcreate) and renders them as a reviewable shell script.
-    No root privileges, no real disk access, fully testable on Windows — same reasoning as why the lsblk *parser* could be built and tested off-target while the lsblk *process invocation* couldn't.
-  - **2b — Invocation + journal.** Actually run those steps as
-    subprocesses against real disks, with the journaled, resumable execution described in §6/§8.5 (plan-hash validation, per-step journal persistence, crash recovery).
-Linux-only at runtime, needs root, needs real hardware (or a Linux VM) to validate.
-- **Phase 3: Daemon + transport.** Wrap planner+executor in the
-  long-running root `diskweaverd` service exposed over a Unix socket.
-  Built: `DiskWeaver.Daemon` (Kestrel, Native AOT, Unix socket via `DISKWEAVER_SOCKET`) — see daemon-api.md for the full endpoint list, including pool expansion (`POST /pools/{poolName}/expand`) and teardown (`POST /pools/{poolName}/teardown`) driven by real on-disk state, not just fresh-build plans.
-- **Phase 4: Cockpit plugin.** Thin HTML/JS client on top of the daemon API.
-Built and validated against a real Cockpit instance (see cockpit-plugin.md): create/expand/teardown a pool, view build/teardown scripts, and watch the execution journal, all through the browser, confirmed end-to-end against real `mdadm`/LVM state.
-  **Not yet done**: the CLI is still a direct client of the planner library (not yet repointed to call the daemon over the socket) — it and the Cockpit plugin currently don't share a backend, contrary to this phase's original intent.

-Sections below describe the eventual full architecture; only §7 and the planning-related parts of §8 are in scope for Phase 1.
-Phases 2-4 are now built and validated (see execution.md, daemon-api.md, cockpit-plugin.md for what's actually true today, since those docs are kept current turn-by-turn while this PRD stays at the plan/intent level).
+DiskWeaver is now built and validated end-to-end: planner, executor, daemon (`diskweaverd`, Native AOT, Unix socket + PAM-authenticated TCP), Cockpit plugin, standalone SPA, and CLI.
+See execution.md, daemon-api.md, and cockpit-plugin.md for what's actually true today, since those docs are kept current turn-by-turn while this PRD stays at the rationale/ intent level.
+Known gaps against that end state are called out inline in §8 below (the CLI not yet talking to the daemon, the disk-replacement flow, health/degraded-pool monitoring).

 ## 5. Users & use cases